rfo909/CFT/doc/Doc.md

 CFT is an interpreted script language, and an interactive command shell.
 The aim is to provide a rich library of functions and objects, to easily automate tasks involving directories and files, be it collecting logs, searching source code or creating and deploying templated configuration files.

+There are different ways of running external programs, and display or collect their output, even running them in background threads.

+Code can also ask the user for input, as well as present results.

+## Two aspects

-There are two aspects to CFT.
-It is an interactive shell, which offers normal shell-like functionality for listing files in current directory, and navigating the directory tree.
-Then there is programming, where we create functionality in the form of functions.
-Functions are organized into "script files", which we usually open in an editor, although functions can also be defined interactively.
+There are two major aspects to CFT: the *interactive shell*, and *programming*.

+The interactive shell offers normal shell-like functionality for listing files in current directory, navigating the directory tree, copying and deleting, and so on.

+Second, there is programming.
+All code in CFT is stored as functions, which in turn are organized into "script files", which we usually work with using an editor.
+Functions can also be defined interactively.

-The REPL (read-eval-print-loop) of CFT processes both shell-like commands like "ls" and "cd", as well as CFT expressions, loops, function calls.
+The input loop of CFT processes both shell-like commands like "ls" and "cd", as well as the full CFT language, with expressions, loops, function calls.

 ## Why?

 The reason for developing CFT, is mainly the horrors of PowerShell, but also a desire for a an automation environment and shell that works the same on both Windows and Linux.

-But CFT is also inspired by PowerShell, as all values are objects, instead of just strings, as in the linux/unix shells.
+Still, CFT is also inspired by PowerShell, as all values are objects, instead of just strings, like in the linux/unix shells.

 Lastly it should be mentioned that parsers and intepreters, and language design is a long lasting interest,